 Stress reduction is a huge expectation with early retirement.
 When you retire, you are in control of your schedule.
 You are the boss and the agenda is yours to create.
 Certainly, you can’t expect 100% of your stress to melt away.
 Stress is a key part of life.
 The game is to find ways to control it, so it doesn’t overcome you.

 Remember the Danes and their way of life summed up by the term Hygge?
 The ability to enjoy the simple things in life is made much easier by eliminating as many of the worries, stressors, and “clouds” that hang over your head: a bad job, high debt, poor health, stressed relationships, etc.

 That’s all easier said than done.
-I’m not so naive as to think the Danes are impervious to the same trials and issues we face in the U.S. However, they have come up with clever ways to live a sustainable life.
+I’m not so naïve as to think the Danes are impervious to the same trials and issues we face in the U.S. However, they have come up with clever ways to live sustainable lives.
 Early retirement will bias one to Hygge: foregoing all of the excess consumption that comes with a typical American life.

 Long before I picked up on the early retirement scene back in the fall of 2014, I had developed an interest in optimizing life and lifestyle for health and happiness.
 There are countless books and theories by self-proclaimed experts to entertain.